TomKugelman/Red-Black-Trees/README.md

 - ColorFlip -- Takes 1 RedBlackNode as an argument.
 Flips the grandparent's color to RED and sets both of the grandparents children to BLACK.
 - LeftRightRotation -- Takes 1 RedBlackNode as an argument.
 Performs a left rotation then a right rotation.
 Further details within <Tree.cs>.
 - RightLeftRotation -- Takes 1 RedBlackNode as an argument.
 Performs a right rotation then a left rotation.
 Further Details within <Tree.cs>.
 - LeftRotation -- Takes 1 RedBlackNode as an argument.
 Performs a left rotation.
-Furhter Details within <Tree.cs>.
+Further Details within <Tree.cs>.
 - RightRotation -- Takes 1 RedBlackNode as an argument.
 Performs a right rotation.
-Furhter Details within <Tree.cs>.
+Further Details within <Tree.cs>.
 - Search -- Takes 1 integer as an argument.
 Calls <FindMin()> and <FindMax()> with the given value, times the search process and outputs the result, including the time to the console.

 #### Program